Markuus13/desert-falcon-tp2/README.md

 # How to run tests
 On project root run `bundle exec rspec`.

+# How to run static code analyzer
+On project root run `bundle exec rubocop`.

 # How to play the Game
 On project root run `ruby desert_falcon`.